 During the season, Otis lived with John and his family in an apartment they rented in Coney Island.
 Otis needed someone to take care of him most of the time.
 He could roll his own cigarette, but there are many things someone without real use of their arms or legs needs help with throughout each day.
 I’ve seen a video in which an ignorant interviewer asks Otis how he made a living in the off-season.
 Straight-faced, Otis answered, “I drive a truck.”
 But in fact, even though Otis had actually outfitted a car he could drive, in the off-season he had no income and was completely dependent on friends and family.
 By the time Otis reached Coney he was 50-some years old and had been around the sideshow block a few times.
 In less politically correct times he had been billed simply as “The Frog Boy.”

-One late-summer day in 1991, John was carrying his youngest child up West 12th Street toward the Boardwalk when a stray bullet from somewhere pierced the baby’s leg.
-So after a six season run, “Bradshaw’s Circus of World Curiosities” was finished with Coney Island.
+One late-summer day in 1991, John was carrying his youngest child in the Rockaways, when a stray bullet from somewhere pierced the baby’s leg.
+So after a six season run, “Bradshaw’s Circus of World Curiosities” was finished with NYC and Coney Island.
 A short time later Otis died of kidney failure at family’s home in Georgia.

 Without Otis, the Sideshow now had only “self-made freaks” – tattooed men, bearded ladies, sword swallowers, fire eaters, and such.
 So when in 1994 the NEA withdrew the Sideshow’s grant on grounds that the show was exploitative, no real “freaks of nature” were even working there.
 The NEA had funded Coney Island USA throughout the days when “The World’s Only Human Cigarette Factory” was one of the acts, so now what it was really doing was redefining art with the help of Jesse Helms and others.
 This was only one of numerous examples of what was being done in this era of the “NEA Four.”
 During this same period of time the Coney Island Sideshow had been sent on tour to Europe with money from Phillip Morris, some of the same tobacco money that helped keep our good Senator from North Carolina in power.
 To contemplate on the tangle of ironies here is to contemplate on the gloriously ridiculous state of Late Capital itself and how art is woven into its fabric.